XSamurai7/SCCHECK/README.md

 # SCCHECK
 Script checker
-# XS Script and .bat File Checker
+# Python Script and .bat File Checker

 The XS Script and .bat File Checker is a Python script that allows you to check the safety of scripts and .bat files.
 It provides a graphical user interface (GUI) where you can paste scripts, check their safety, and generate safety reports.